An axiomatic approach to virtual chains

 \end{defin} \begin{rem} Since the results of this paper are not concerned with Floer homotopical constructions, we expect that only the conditions for codimension $1$ strata are in fact needed. \end{rem} We denote the geometric realisation of $\cP^{P}$ by $\kappa^P$ as in Section \ref{sec:stratified-spaces}, and observe that there are two cases to consider: the point of $\kappa^P$ associated to the terminal element $P$ of $\cP^P$ lies either in the interior or in the boundary.
 We say that $P$ is an interior element in the first case, and a boundary element in the second; these correspond to the condition that the geometric realisation of $\cP^P \setminus \{ P\} $ be a sphere or a ball.
 If $\cP$ only has interior elements we say that it is a \emph{model for partitioned manifolds without boundary.}

-We stress again the fact that we do not assume that $\cP$ necessarily has an initial element, as we did when considering partially ordered sets stratifying Kuranishi presentations. \begin{lem} The subcategory $\partial \cP$ of $\cP$ consisting of boundary elements is downward closed, and is a model for partitioned manifolds without boundary. \end{lem} \begin{proof}[Sketch of proof] Given an arrow $\alpha \co P \to P'$, we have an embedding
+\begin{lem} The subcategory $\partial \cP$ of $\cP$ consisting of boundary elements is downward closed, and is a model for partitioned manifolds without boundary. \end{lem} \begin{proof}[Sketch of proof] Given an arrow $\alpha \co P \to P'$, we have an embedding

 which by the existence of the codimension functor is open in a neighbourhood of $ |\cP^{P} \setminus \{ P\}| \times \{P'\}$.
 By assumption, $|\cP^{\alpha} \setminus \{ P\}| $ is homeomorphic to a ball, with $P'$ mapping to the origin.